rgpihlstrom/Project3/README.md

 <img src="https://github.com/rgpihlstrom/Project3/blob/main/images/MostImportantFeatures1.png" />

 ### Observations:
-Testing
+- Type of Contract – You can see that 89% of churning customers are in Month-to-Month Contracts
+- Months with Telco – 75% of your churn is occurring within 29 months of become a customer.
+- Type of Internet Service – Here 66% of churners are using your Fiber Optics program
+- Monthly Bill – Here you can see the median monthly bill churners pay is 25% greater than loyal customers

+Together these factors were identified by the model as most predictive of churn.

 - **2. Current Features/ Services Ability to Prevent Churn:**
 <img src="https://github.com/rgpihlstrom/Project3/blob/main/images/CountofEnrolledServices.png" height="200"/>

 ### Observations:
-Testing
+Here  you can see that 66% of Telco churners are enrolled in 3 or more services, given this number is greater than 50%, I would deem the services are not adquately helping prevvent customer churn.

 - **3. Opportunities for Innovation:**
 <img src="https://github.com/rgpihlstrom/Project3/blob/main/images/Innovation2.png" />

 ### Observations:
-Testing
+No surprises here, my reccomendations focus on working to create innovation that agument the areas identified above in point #1.
+- Increasing months with telco -  Innovation around loyalty programs to incent longevity
+- Reducing monthly spend -  Innovation around bundling services in an attempt to loyal monthly spend
+- Type of contract – Obviously, the goal is to reduce spontaneous churn.
+If churn candadates are not interested in the 1 year or a 2 year contract, perhaps there is an shorter term contract that can be created.
+Perhaps try 6 months or quarterly contracts.
+- Type of internet service -  Given the big difference in rate of churn across DSL vs. Fiber Optics churners I believe there is something obviously wrong.
+I reccomendation is to engage in a competitive and or quality analysis to ensure the quality of the fiber optics lines meeting customer expecations.

 ## Potential Impact on Revenue
 <img src="https://github.com/rgpihlstrom/Project3/blob/main/images/RevenueRamifications1.png" width="600" height="400"/>

 ### Observations:
-Testing
+- Today Telco experiences 27% customer churn rate which = 31% lost revenue.
+- With the help of the Model developed for this project, with 81% detection, Telco has an opportunity to reduce this to as little as 5% (for illustration purposes assuming 100% churn reversal), this would result in a saving of 25% in revenue.

 ## Next Steps

-Further analyses could yield additional insights to help King County Reality increase revenue from sales commissions
-- **Augment the Current Model** Look to add prediction accuracy by studying the homes that showed the largest difference between the predicted and the actual prices of homes sold.
-Additionally, looking to add features requiring interactivity could be explored as many factors that would seem to be impactful were eliminated due to VIF.
-- **Creating Additional Models**  The model created was optimized for the most frequent "Common/ Main stream" home prices, quantity of square footage, number of bathroom/ rooms, lot size and several other related features were used to create the model.
-The model was optimized for homes that had prices between ~$300k - ~$900k, Bedrooms between 1-4, Lot Size 4,000 – 12,000, Other).
-Additional models could be created focused on homes <$200k, >$900k, Waterfront, large Lot Size, etc.
+- **Optimize Current Model - (Look To Reduce Overfitting)** -
+- **Examine Dectection vs. False Alarm Tradeoffs** -
+- **Examine Additional Classifiers** -
-- **Deployment** Once we have optimized our models and/or generated enough models to account for the wide variety of homes present in the King County district I would look to automate and deploy the models via a web based interface and make it available to the larger public for impromptu consumption and a potential Marketing tool to generate web traffic and brand awareness.
+- **Put Model(s) Into Productions** - Once we have optimized our models and/or generated enough models to account for the wide variety of churn data I would look to automate and deploy the models via a web based interface and make it available to the marketing and or customer service teams.

 ## For More Information